satpalsr/sdk/docs/server.entitymanager.getallentities.md

 [Entity](./server.entity.md)<!-- -->\[\]

-All entities in the world.
+All spawned entities in the world.